 Welcome to Passages Midwifery Stony Plain!

-Our beautiful office is located in the heart of Stony Plain, just a few minutes west of Edmonton.
-Our experienced midwives are experts in home, hospital or birth centre birth, waterbirth, VBAC, and HBAC.
+Midwives Heather Martin, Melissa Cardinal-Grant and Marcella Boyle welcome you to our beautiful office in the heart of Stony Plain!
+Just a few minutes west of Edmonton, our experienced midwives are experts in home, hospital or birth centre birth, waterbirth, VBAC, and HBAC.
 We believe in birth, and we believe in you.
 To apply for care with our team, select “Passages Midwifery: Stony Plain” from the wait list.

 If you have questions, feel free to call us at 780 937 2501, or email us at firstname.lastname@example.org.

 Heather Martin currently works out of our Stony Plain office and our South Edmonton office.

 Heather hails from Regina, Saskatchewan where her passion for maternity care was ignited after visiting a friend with her new baby.
 She began her nursing education in 1999, qualifying for the Accelerated Nursing Education Program of Saskatchewan.
 She graduated in 2002 and began working in a labour and delivery unit.
 She also spent one year working full time in a tertiary level NICU.